hashicorp/vault/website/source/docs/secrets/identity/index.html.md

 clients, and special consideration should be given when using Identity Tokens with [performance replication](docs/enterprise/replication/index.html).
-Consumers of the token will request public keys from Vault using the issuer URL, so it much be network reachable.
-Furthermore, the returned keyset will include an issuer that must match the request.
+Consumers of the token will request public keys from Vault using the issuer URL, so it must be network reachable.
+Furthermore, the returned set of keys will include an issuer that must match the request.

 By default Vault will set the issuer to the Vault instance's